lbezerril/posix-guidelines/README.md

 ```

 ### Sourced scripts
-* Use `unset -f` after using functions that will not be sourced
+* Use `unset -f` after using functions you do not want to be sourced
-* Use `unset -v` after using constants that will not be sourced
+* Use `unset -v` after using constants you do not want to be sourced